SojeongAn/Assignment12/README.md

-This script demonstrates the line fitting using polynomial function.
+This script demonstrates the Polynomial-function